kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 chown: /bin/chown
 hue@kroen3n:~$
 ```
-Copy it into hue's home folder <i> (pay attention from here on! this is just as an example for capabilities!!
+Copy /bin/chown into hue's home folder, /home/hue <i>
+(pay attention from here on! this is just as an example for capabilities!!
+!!!
 Do not copy around tools/utilities that are not meant to be run by non-root users!!!) </i>

 ```
 hue@kroen3n:~$ cp /bin/chown .